MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassignname.md

 ### -param CircuitInit

-TBD- The ACXCIRCUIT_INIT structure that defines the circuit initialization.
+The ACXCIRCUIT_INIT structure that defines the circuit initialization.
 ACXCIRCUIT_INIT is an opaque object used for circuit initialization.
 Use [AcxCircuitInitAllocate](nf-acxcircuit-acxcircuitinitallocate.md) to initialize the ACXCIRCUIT_INIT structure.

 ### -param CircuitName

-TBD - A unicode string describes the circuit, such as *Microphone0*  that is used as a friendly name for the circuit when TBD TBD TBD.
+A unicode string describes the circuit, such as *Microphone0*  that is used as a friendly name for the circuit.

 ## -returns